Emergency Mobile Alert

 The Emergency Mobile Alert is the preferred method of notifying the public about dangerous tsunami threats anywhere in the country.

-In the event of a dangerous tsunami, an Emergency Mobile Alert (EMA) will be triggered.
+In the event of a dangerous tsunami, an Emergency Mobile Alert (EMA) may be triggered.
 EMA’s are sent by authorised emergency agencies to capable phones from targeted cell towers.
 The message will tell you what the emergency is and what to do.

 Click here for more information.